 When do you find yourself eating while not paying attention?
 Is it while working, watching TV or feeding your kids?

 4. Ask yourself, “Do I want to eat something just because I see it?”

 Eating is sometimes triggered by mere presence and proximity to you or seeing other people eat.
 Notice if you eat something because someone else is having it — a friend, a colleague, a family member — or just because it’s served or offered to you.

 5. Make a point to fully tune in to your meal and engage all of your senses.

-Smell your food, observe its colors and textures, chew well, and take your time.
-Smell and the looks of food are both very powerful determinants of whether you eat something or not.
+Smell your food, observe its colors and textures, chew well and take your time.
+Smell and the look of food are both very powerful determinants of whether you eat something or not.
 Your perception of pleasurable eating is in part based on the aroma and sight of your food, so make sure you capture all of it.